seqan/seqan/manual/source/Tutorial/Graphs.rst

 .. includefrags:: core/demos/tutorial/graph/graph_dijkstra.cpp
    :fragment: create-vertices

-The function :dox:`Graph#addEdge addEdge` adds an edge to the graph.
+The function :dox:`Graph#addEdge` adds an edge to the graph.
 The arguments of this function are the graph to which the edge is added, the vertices that it connects, and the cargo (which is in our case the distance between the two cities).

 .. includefrags:: core/demos/tutorial/graph/graph_dijkstra.cpp